- Angelman syndrome facts*

 - Speech impairment is pronounced, with little to no use of words.
-Individuals with this syndrome often display hyperactivity, small head size,sleep disorders, and movement and balance disorders that can cause severe functional deficits.
+Individuals with this syndrome often display the following that can have severe functional deficits:

 Angelman syndrome results from absence of a functional copy of the UBE3A gene inherited from the mother.